robur-coop/utcp/README.md

 - di3_ackstuff: hostLTS:452 "ack <= snd_una", but text "strictly less than snd_una"
 - di3_newackstuff: hostLTS:251 uses "cb'.snd_nxt" which is the same (and a no-op)

-## Things to ensure and verify

-- each incoming segment with reasonable window is handled properly
-- there's always a path (e.g. via timers) to drop the connection (with/out RST) - that'll be hard
-- timers: is one sufficient (with either rexmtsyn, persist, idle, rexmt)?
-- no, at least time_wait and fin_wait_2 are special afaict
-- see also comment in hostTypes:301
-- esp in the connection setup states (syn_sent/syn_received) and connection teardown states (close_wait/fin_wait_1/..) ensure that the pcb will eventually be discarded

 ## TODO

 - I copied over various functions which need to be properly tested: